jakobamb/todo_react/README.md

-A simple Todo List App using Create-React-App, Redux and Bootstrap.
+A simple Todo List App build with Create-React-App, Redux and Bootstrap.

 WIP